The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Introduction

-The three primary contributions of our paper are (i) to identify an appropriate metric in which to measure distance between mean field ensemble Kalman filters and the true filtering distribution; (ii) to establish stability estimates, in this metric, for various nonlinear maps required to define the nonlinear Markov processes determining filter evolution; and (iii) to deploy these estimates to prove closeness of nonlinear Kalman filters and the true filtering distribution, results of a type that have not been seen before beyond the Gaussian setting.
-In addition to making these three primary contributions, the work suggests many questions for further analysis and, in addition to the results we establish here, the framework we introduce is a natural one in which to pursue these questions.
+The three primary contributions of our paper are: (i) to establish finite time stability estimates, in an appropriate weighted TV metric which enables control of first and second order moments, for various nonlinear maps required to define the nonlinear Markov processes determining filter evolution; (ii) to use these results to establish stability estimates controlling the error made by the mean field ensemble Kalman filter in terms of the difference between the true filtering distribution and a nearby Gaussian; and (iii) to deploy these estimates to prove closeness of the mean field ensemble Kalman filters and the true filtering distribution, in the near-Gaussian setting.
+These results are also established for the mean-field unscented Kalman filter.
+As well as making the three primary contributions, the work suggests many questions for further analysis and the numerical analysis framework we deploy (``consistency plus stability implies convergence'') is a natural one in which to pursue these questions.
+In particular we assume bounded vector fields and discuss only finite time error; overcoming these assumptions requires new ideas and is outside the scope of this first paper.

+Although our study of the accuracy of ensemble Kalman filters, beyond the Gaussian setting, is new, there exists a growing body of literature analyzing ensemble Kalman methods from different perspectives.
+In the context of long-time behaviour see the papers \cite{kelly2014well,tong2016nonlinear,MR3784489,de2018long} which focus primarily on the accuracy of the filter in approximating the true trajectory over long time intervals; in contrast the papers \cite{gottwald2013mechanism,kelly2015concrete} demonstrate a mechanism for filter divergence, an obstacle to obtaining accuracy.
+Localization is widely used in practice and important to consider in overall understanding of ensemble Kalman filter performance; see \cite{tong2018performance,tong2023localized}.
+For analysis of filters in high dimensions see \cite{snyder2015performance,majda2018performance}.
+For continuous-time and mean-field limits see \cite{lange2020mean,lange2021continuous,ertel2022analysis}.
+In the context of inverse problems see~\cite{iglesias2013ensemble,schillings2017analysis,schillings2018convergence,huang2022iterated,huang2022efficient}.